dchwy/insurance-website/README.md

 ```
 Replace "your_mysql_password" with your actual MySQL root password,

-Name our database in SQL insurance_db
+Name our database in SQL is: insurance_db